The Kenwood Collection: Recent problems

 After Bear Creek Capital ran out of money, work stopped on finishing the project while the remaining stores struggled to stay open.

 In March 2009 Sycamore Township Fire Chief William Jetter threatened to revoke the site's occupancy certificate if a list of violations were not fixed, including problems with the sprinkler and fire alarm system not working.

 Hamilton County Building Commissioner Tonia Edwards issued an order, which highlighted eight items that needed to be fixed in order for the temporary occupancy certificate to remain in effect.

-Vicki Lang, Manager of public relation for Crate and Barrel Stated:
+Vicki Lang, Manager of public relation for Crate & Barrel Stated:

 "We are collaborating with our fellow Kenwood Towne Place retailers to work through this challenging situation.
-We want to assure Crate and Barrel customers that we remain committed to serving them at this location.
+We want to assure Crate & Barrel customers that we remain committed to serving them at this location.
 We invite shoppers to come and see for themselves – Crate & Barrel is alive and well at Kenwood Towne Place!"

 Kroger closed its store in Kenwood Towne Place on May 30, 2010.
 Kroger stated this is the first time that it had to close a new store.

 Adding to the ongoing trouble for this development is the fact that the Current Fire Chief has declared that without work, the site is becoming a bigger fire hazard every day.
 The Fire Chief has stated that the building and other items on the site which could cause problems for the public.